 Traveling, camping, hiking & kayaking

-Self explanatory, but can be difficult.
+This is self explanatory, but it can definitely be difficult getting your cat into some of these activities.
 Proceed with caution and see adventurecats.com for more info.
-See awe-inspiring adventures of Canadian travel cat @sukiicat below:
+See awe-inspiring adventures of Canadian travel cat @sukiicat below

 Next Level Adventures

-Only for the seasoned travelers, veteran adventure kitties, and not-so-faint hearted
+Only for the seasoned travellers, veteran adventure kitties, and not-so-faint hearted...

 Before you do any of this, keep safety and common-sense in mind.
 Spay/Neuter your cat to avoid him running off with an exotic lady-cat while you’re out exploring some Haitian waterfall, keep an indoor kitty on-leash at all times when out in the open, don’t take her on a bigger adventure than she has indicated she’s up for (i.e don’t take kitty kayaking if she’s definitively told you she loathes the outdoors), respect house rules of wherever you are, and keep kitty safe and warm at all times.
 Happy adventuring!!